 More DIY Easter Gnomes You Might Like

-- Rainbow Bunny Gnome – I love adding color to my gnomes and because this gnome was SO colorful, I went with the obvious rainbow monicker!
+- Rainbow Bunny Gnome – I love adding color to my gnomes and because this gnome was SO colorful, there’s no other way to describe it.

 - Bunny Gnome Pattern with a Carrot Hat – Such a cute bunny, this little guy has a carrot on his head and is everything I love about Easter.

 - No-Sew Bunny Gnome Pattern – Quick and fun, this simple no-sew gnome pattern is perfect for making a bunny that has bunny legs and arms that are soooo squishy sweet!